cockroachdb/docs/_includes/v2.1/performance/start-cluster.md

     --background
     ~~~

 4. Repeat steps 1 - 3 for the other two `n1-standard-4` instances.
+Be sure to adjust the `--advertise-addr` flag each time.

 #### Initialize the cluster